EstelleGvl/unknownhands/pages/USER_GUIDE.md

 A: Modern browsers: Chrome, Firefox, Safari, Edge.
 Latest versions recommended.

 **Q: Why is the map/timeline loading slowly?**
 A: Large datasets take time.
-Try filtering to a subset first.
+Try filtering to a subset.
 Clear browser cache if persistent.

 **Q: Can I use the data in my research?**
 A: Yes!
 Data is open access.
 Please cite appropriately.
-See license information on Credits page.
+See license information on [Credits](/unknownhands/credits) page.

 **Q: How do I report an error?**
-A: Use GitHub issues (link in footer) or contact project team (see Contact page).
+A: Contact project team (see [Contact](/unknownhands/contact) page).

 **Q: Is there an API?**
 A: Currently, data is available via CSV export and JSON files.
 We're exploring API options for future releases.